infraspecdev/infraspec.dev/content/blog/tftp-overview.md

 ### ACK ( Acknowledgment )

-<p style='text-align: justify;'>Acknowledgment packets, or ACKs, are sent by the receiver to confirm the successful receipt of a Data packet.
+Acknowledgment packets, or ACKs, are sent by the receiver to confirm the successful receipt of a Data packet.
 Each ACK packet contains the block number of the Data packet it acknowledges.
 Upon receiving an ACK, the sender proceeds to transmit the next block of data.
 In case of packet loss or corruption, the sender retransmits the Data packet until it receives a valid ACK.

 <u>Packet Layout of ACK message:</u>